 If you're looking for some ideas for DIY Christmas ornaments, well, you've come to the right place.
-Over 100 ideas, all made with Mod Podge!
+Over 100 ideas, all made with Mod Podge and some creative magic!

 Scroll down to the bottom of the post to get a video of some of the ideas in action.
 You're going to love watching these ornaments come to life.

 One of my favorite things to make with Mod Podge for the holidays – DIY Christmas ornaments!
 Seriously, I just can't get enough.
 Where do I begin with why I love them so?

 DIY Christmas Ornaments

 Well, you get a chance to use a variety of mediums along with your Mod Podge – paper, tissue paper, fabric, gift wrap, paint, glitter, markers, etc . . . whatever your little heart desires can be added to the surface of an ornament!

 Not only that but you get the immediate gratification of completing a little sphere of wonder in a short amount of time.
 I can take awhile to complete a variety of decoupage projects, but ornaments I always seem to finish right up, and I love that.

 Quick and easy is the name of the game when it comes to the holidays as far as I'm concerned.

 Before I get to the ornaments, I want to offer my tips for success.
 I’ve made a TON of Christmas ornaments over the years, especially with Mod Podge.